probr/probr-core/README.md

 displays an overall summary of the Probr results.

 - `cucumber/`
-In the `cucumber` subdirectory the Probr results are displayed in a standardized format, which can be fed into your favourite Cucumber parser or visualisation tool.
+Files containing Probe results are displayed in a standardized format, which can be fed into your favourite Cucumber parser or visualisation tool.

 - `audit/`
-In the `audit` subdirectory, there will be files for each probe, containing an audit trail of every step that was executed.
+Files for each probe contain an audit trail of every step that was executed.

 ## Configuration